bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Interact_Menu_API.md

   - This occurs in the map view, looking at a shipyard, right clicking on a ship under construction, in which case the $object is the shipyard and $construction is the ship.
   - May be unspecified.
 * $mission
-  - ID of an active mission.
+  - ID of an active mission, as a cdata string representation.
   - May be unspecified.
 * $missionoffer
-  - ID of a mission offer.
+  - ID of a mission offer, as a cdata string representation.
   - May be unspecified.
 * $componentMissions
-  - Potentially a list of mission ids (untested).
+  - Potentially a list of mission ids (untested), as cdata strings.
-  - Not verified in game as ever being populated, though the table will exist when opening a menu for a station from the map.
   - May be unspecified.
 * $offsetcomponent
   - Reference object for a position targeted, often a sector.